AgustinoFlores/RobloxUtil/README.md

 A module script that contains many utilities for Roblox, including new methods for strings and tables.

 # Usage
-To use the module import the module in your script as follows.
+To use the module, import the module in your script as follows.
+Please note that the Roblox editor will say the functions are not defined in your script, this is perfectly fine the functions work during runtime, they all run.

 ```lua
   require(locationOfModule)()